• Home

 Stablecoins combine the virtues of other cryptocurrencies - speed, security, and borderless transactions.
 But with price stability, stablecoins emerge as a preferred choice for everyday transactions and cross-border remittances.
 They also will remain a reliable value store.

-Central bank digital currencies and regulatory clarity
+Central bank digital currencies (CBDCs) and regulatory clarity

 NFTs beyond the canvas

 Non-fungible tokens (NFTs) are celebrated initially for their role in digital collectibles and art.
 Beyond the confines of art, NFTs find apps for tokenizing tangible assets.
 This includes real estate, intellectual property, and even personal identities.
-In general, this tokenization ushers in a realm of fractional ownership and seamless asset trading.

 Interoperability and cross-chain synergy